silvestrinigor/Fargo/docs/glossary.md

 ### User

-A person who uses or operate the system.
+A person who uses or operates something, especially a computer or other machine.

+_Source: Oxford Languages via Google, accessed Nov 12, 2025._